jayden-sudo/evm-asm/readme.md

 This assembler supports several custom helper functions that are resolved to valid opcodes and thus valid bytecode at compile time.
 The following chapters explain those utilitiy functions.

-### Stack Peak (`stack_peak_1` to `stack_peak_12`)
+### Stack Peek (`stack_peek_1` to `stack_peek_12`)
-The `stack_peak_*` helper functions can be used to inspect the stack during execution.
+The `stack_peek_*` helper functions can be used to inspect the stack during execution.
 The function will write the stack element at the specfied stack position to the log.
-Speaking in Solidity, this is similar to emitting the following event: `StackPeak(uint256 pos, bytes32 data)`.
+Speeking in Solidity, this is similar to emitting the following event: `Stackpeek(uint256 pos, bytes32 data)`.
 Since this also writes to memory, it might overwrite data in memory that has already been stored there from previous steps, leading to an error in the following executions.
-Thus, it is recommended to add a `stop` after calling `stack_peak_*` or serveral `stack_peak_*` commands to halt the execution after the stack was inspected.
+Thus, it is recommended to add a `stop` after calling `stack_peek_*` or serveral `stack_peek_*` commands to halt the execution after the stack was inspected.
 Since this function was designed for debugging sessions, stopping after logging the stack should not be an issue.
-Right now, this only supports inspecting the first 12 (of 16) stack elements (`stack_peak_1` to `stack_peak_12`).
-The reason is, that we need to have space on the stack for the logging an returning to the calling position after the logging (the first 4 stack elements in the `stack_peak_*` are reserved for this functionality) (<i>dev note: maybe we could swap the data we need for logging and routine returning temporarly to memory in order access the full stack.</i>).
+Right now, this only supports inspecting the first 12 (of 16) stack elements (`stack_peek_1` to `stack_peek_12`).
+The reason is, that we need to have space on the stack for the logging an returning to the calling position after the logging (the first 4 stack elements in the `stack_peek_*` are reserved for this functionality) (<i>dev note: maybe we could swap the data we need for logging and routine returning temporarly to memory in order access the full stack.</i>).

 Example:
 ```
 0x01
 0x02
-stack_peak_1
+stack_peek_1
-stack_peak_2
+stack_peek_2
 stop
 ```
 would lead to the following logging (events):